Zarctoras/Ragnar/README.md

 <div align="center">
-  <h1>Ragnar</h1>
+  <h1 style="margin-bottom: 0;">Ragnar</h1>
-  <h3>Understanding your Class's Skills in Mathematics.</h3>
+  <h3 style="margin-top: 0;">Understanding your Class's Skills in Mathematics.</h3>
   <h5>Get a full walkthrough on <a href="https://www.kaggle.com/code/zakariyankhan/ragnar-precision-feedback-using-an-em-algorithm/">Kaggle</a></h5>
 </div>

-<p>Ragnar is a tool designed to help identify the gaps in student mathematics skills and provide targeted feedback.
-By leveraging student test score data, it makes a 'best guess' at the skill levels for each student and then provides feedback to a student or a teacher to aid improvement.</p>
+<p>Ragnar is a precision education tool that identifies student knowledge gaps in mathematics whilst integrating seamlessly into the teacher's toolkit.
+It aims to streamline skill assessment in education, providing teachers with clear, data-backed insights into student performance and offering students personalised feedback for improvement.</p>

  <p><strong>Features:</strong></p>
     <ul>